Azure/ResourceModules/docs/wiki/The CI environment - Token replacement.md

 The token prefix `'<<'` and suffix `'>>'` in the above example are also configurable in the [Settings.json](https://github.com/Azure/ResourceModules/blob/main/settings.json) file.

 The solution comes with one predefined local token `namePrefix`.
 When validating modules through the CI environment, you must update it to a custom value as described in the [Update default nameprefix](./Getting%20started%20-%20Scenario%201%20Onboard%20module%20library%20and%20CI%20environment.md#31-update-default-nameprefix) paragraph.
-This is done to avoid conflicts with resources requiring a globally unique name, such as storage accounts or key vaults.
+This is done to avoid conflicts with resources requiring a globally unique name, such as storage accounts or Key Vaults.

 > **Note**: Do not store sensitive information in this location as they will be present in your Git History.
 Follow best [practices and guidelines](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/best-practices#security-recommendations-for-parameters) on how to handle secrets in template deployments.